sparkflows/sparkflows-docs/docs/tutorials/languages/scala.rst

   * Receives an input DataFrame.
   * Passes the input DataFrame to the Scala code as a variable called `inDF`.
   * The scala code written operated on the DataFrame `inDF`.
   * Finally the scala code produces a resulting DataFrame to be passed on to the next node.
-It does so by registering a temporary table called `outDF`.
+It does so by registering a temporary table in registerTempTable.
+Add the temptable name in the `OUTPUT TEMP TABLE` field.

 Below are a few code examples in Scala.